MicrosoftDocs/power-platform/power-platform/alm/package-deployer-tool.md

 ## Prerequisites

 - Ensure that you have all the solution and other files ready that you want to include in the package.
-- Visual Studio 2019 or later, or Visual Studio Code
+- Visual Studio 2019 or later, or Visual Studio Code.

 ## Process overview

-To create a Package Deployer package, you will perform the following steps.
+To create a Package Deployer package, perform the following steps.
 > [!div class="checklist"]
 >
 > * Create a Visual Studio or MSBuild project